financial-cloud/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 ### Deploy Notes

-Notes regarding deployment the contained body of work.
-These should note any db migrations, etc.
+Notes regarding release the contained body of work.
+These should note any kind of migration required, etc.

 ### Steps to Test or Reproduce